YPDKLM: irregular variable dist.

 Then, looking at the questionnaire you can see that q45, yp5alcdr, is "Thinking back over the last four weeks, how many times (if any) have you had five or more drinks on one occasion?
 (A ‘drink’ is one pint/bottle/can of beer or cider, 2 alcopops, one small glass of wine, a single measure of spirits)."

 This follow up question is not asked in odd numbered waves, which is why the sixth response option does not appear in data from those waves.

 Around 97-98% of the responses to the follow up question are "none" if their answer to the previous question was "never", so I would think these can be reasonably combined with response 5 at ypdklm.
 You will need to decide how to treat the other responses depending on your research question.

-#4 Updated by Amy Orben about 1 year ago
+#4 Updated by Amy Orben over 1 year ago

 Actually I have another question.
 See attached, the distribution shows that dklm has a lot more missing values in 2011, 2013 and 2015.
 I have a feeling it has something to do with ypregalco, but I am not sure why this only occurs in certain years as ypregalco is asked every year.

 #5 Updated by Stephanie Auty almost 2 years ago